 3 x Toslink optical cables with two being short (3,5mm and default termination) and a longer optical cable for home use.

 3 x USB with two short cables (micro-USB and default termination) and a longer cable for desktop PCs.

-A dedicated charger with electricity plug only.
+A dedicated charger with an electric plug only.

 Yes, that’s an incredibly well-built aluminum housing protecting the finest hand-assembled technology.
 The bottom has four hard rubbery bumpers to prevent scratches when laying on surfaces.

 To make it short, my unit didn’t show even the tiniest flaws in production quality or quality control.
 Every screw is as tight as it should be, all input and output connections are firmly in place, and the two push buttons on the back have a solid and tactile feel to them.

 I chose the black version of Hugo that was released a while after the launch.
 You best refer to the pictures to decide whether you can dig his design.
 Hugo certainly features a very original look with a tendency to appeal to tech nerds.

 A circular glass window allows a view into the technology inside.
 This feature serves a purpose as it shows multiple colored LED lights for several indications from the battery, source, crossfeed, and line output.